sonik1/dynamic-nav-arjun/README.md

 # dynamic-nav-arjun

-This template should help get you started developing with Vue 3 in Vite.
+This is the dynamic tree view made in Vue.

 ## Recommended IDE Setup